csingley/ofxtools/docs/client.rst

     version = 203
     pretty = true

-(In reality, though, it'd probably be better just to use OFX 2.0.2 for USAA)

 ``ofxget`` does not at this time provide a way to specify both a server nickname and a URL from the command line, so you'll need to get in there with a text editor at least to bind the URL to nickname, like so: